Select therapeutic use:

 Indications for APTIVUS ORAL SOLUTION:

-Treatment of HIV-1 infected patients who are treatment-experienced and infected with HIV-1 strains resistant to more than one protease inhibitor, in combination with ritonavir.
+In combination with ritonavir to treat HIV-1 infection in patients who are treatment-experienced and infected with HIV-1 strains resistant to more than one protease inhibitor.
+Not for use in treatment-naive patients.

 Swallow caps whole.
 Tipranavir 500mg + ritonavir 200mg twice daily.

 <2yrs: not established.
 Use soln if unable to swallow caps.
 Calculate dose based on body wt. (kg) or BSA (m2).
 2–18yrs: Tipranavir 14mg/kg + ritonavir 6mg/kg (or 375mg/m2 + ritonavir 150mg/m2) twice daily; max tipranavir 500mg + ritonavir 200mg twice daily.
 May consider reducing dose to tipranavir 12mg/kg + ritonavir 5mg/kg (or 290mg/m2 + ritonavir 115mg/m2) twice daily if intolerance or toxicity occurs provided their virus is not resistant to multiple PIs.

 Moderate or severe hepatic impairment (Child-Pugh B or C).
 Concomitant potent CYP3A inducers or substrates (eg, alfuzosin, amiodarone, bepridil, flecainide, propafenone, quinidine, rifampin, ergots, cisapride, St. John's wort, lovastatin, simvastatin, pimozide, lurasidone, sildenafil [Revatio; for PAH], oral midazolam, triazolam).